-7 Tips From Real Moms on Working From Home With Kids (and Staying Sane)
+7 Tips From Real Moms on Working From Home With Kids (and Doing It Well)

-Earning money from home while you care for and spend quality time with your kids feels like the definition of “having it all.”
+Earning money from home while you care for and spend quality time with your kids sounds like the definition of “having it all.”

 1. Set Realistic Goals and Create a Support System